MiesSuomesta/STCP/kernel/OOT/linux/RFC.md

 - Encrypted payloads at the protocol level
 - No separate TLS session layered on top
 - Kernel-managed encryption and framing
-- Userspace sees plaintext only after successful authentication (depending on integration model)
+- Userspace sees plaintext only after successful authentication

 ---